hon-nova/eCoffee/README.md

    $ pip freeze > requirements.txt
    ```

-# 4. Supplementary information about the project
+# 4. Additional information about the project

 0. The package for security & deployment purposes